LS3-university-of-stuttgart/SpectralToolbox/README.md

 --------------------------
 Affiliation:
   Institute of Hydraulic Engineering (IWS)
-  Chair for Hydraulics and Modelling of Hydrosystems (LH2) University of Stuttgart, Germany
+  Stochastic Simulation and Safety Research for Hydrosystems (LS3) University of Stuttgart, Germany

 [Prof. Nowak](https://www.iws.uni-stuttgart.de/institut/team/Nowak-00003/)

-Please report bugs to this email address.

 General support and helpdesk services can not be offered.